DiLi-Lab/PoTeC/README.md

 > :star2: :star2: If you'd like to ask a question, notice a mistake or want to say anything regarding the data please use the Discussions tab on GitHub.
 We're happy to hear your ideas and feeback!

+> :exclamation: :bell: There has been a bug discovered in the surprisal estimation.
+If you intend to use the surprisal values, please contact the authors.
+Contact details can be found here: [Link to paper](https://link.springer.com/article/10.3758/s13428-024-02536-8)

 This repository contains the Potsdam Textbook Corpus (PoTeC) which is a natural reading eye-tracking corpus.
 Four groups of participants (expert/beginner level students of physics and biology) read 12 short texts taken from textbooks of physics and biology while their eye movements were monitored.